AndrewIngram/django-extra-views/docs/pages/formset-customization.rst

 Passing arguments to the form constructor
 -----------------------------------------

-In order to change the arguments which are passed into each form within the formset, this can be done by the 'form_kwargs' argument passed in to the FormSet constructor.
+In order to change the arguments passed into each form within the formset, this can be done by either the :code:`form_kwargs` or :code:`formset_kwargs["form_kwargs"]` attribute of the factory class.
 For example, to give every form an initial value of 'example' in the 'name' field:

 .. code-block:: python